andrewvallejo/pokedex/README.md

 ## Chunkers Frontend Tech Challenge

-> "The goal of this assessment is to replicate the frontend application below as close as possible."
+> "The goal of this assessment is to replicate the frontend applicationgit c below as close as possible."

 The project is broken into five parts, each with a feature and a wireframe that I meant to replicate from the instructions provided.
 I have chosen to use React as my framework as well as utilizing other technologies such as Redux and Tailwind CSS.